Skip to main content

 note

-Cluster names must consist only of lowercase alphanumeric characters and hyphens.
+Cluster names AND environment names must consist only of lowercase alphanumeric characters and hyphens.
 Uppercase letters, special characters, and spaces are not allowed.

 environment_name string Required